mariaarnesson/battleship_game_project3/README.md

 ![table](assets/image/table.png)
 Guessed ships are marked with an 'X'.The game ends when all the ships have been guessed.
 ## Future Features
+- add size for ships
 # Data Model
+The model class Board has been used.
+The class Board includes:
+    - board,
+    - number of ships,
+    - guessing enemy ships
 # Testing
 ## Bugs
 ### Solved Bugs